Looking for the best footwear for your painful heels? Here’s a list of the 15 best sneakers for plantar fasciitis!

 Union high-tops are a fantastic addition to your city shoe collection.
 Made from premium leather, they’re a fall staple, and will look perfect with a denim look or a leather jacket – pumpkin spice latte not included.
 And unlike most high-tops, they feature an outside zipper for easy on & off – once you set the laces to your liking, you’re good to go.

-These leather sneakers for plantar fasciitis are full of character.
-Suitable to wear come spring or fall, they feature the same side zip as many Taos shoes – you know we love comfort and convenience.
-However, Zipster is made from hand-burnished leather with perforated detail at the front for a touch of unique, artisan character.
+These high-top canvas sneakers for plantar fasciitis are full of character.
+Suitable to wear come spring or fall, they feature the same side zip as many Taos shoes – you know we love comfort and convenience!
+Top Soul features fun color-blocked details and a thick shock-absorbent rubber outsole.

 Twin Gore Lux